VitorAguiar/duopaternity/README.md

 | identifiler |  39211|      13352|
 | pp16        |  78459|      24797|

-After reducing the original number of loci (up to 22) to 18 or 15, we observe that the paternity status would change in a few cases.
+After reducing the original number of loci (up to 22) to 18 or 15, we observe that the paternity status change in a few cases.
 Below we show the number of cases which change from the status in column `before` to the status in column `after`.

+We define

+-   Exclusion: inconsistency between AF and child at ≥3 loci.

+-   Inclusion: Less than 3 inconsistencies and PI ≥ 10,000.

+-   Inconclusive: Less than 3 inconsistencies and PI &lt; 10,000.

 | before    | after        | marker\_set |    n|
 |:----------|:-------------|:------------|----:|